Be-Secure/Be-Secure/README.md

 #### OSS Project We Contribute :

-[**BeSman**](https://github.com/Be-Secure/BeSman) is a command-line utility to provision customized environments for each TAVOSS tech stack.
-These environments are known as BeSman environments.
+[**BeSman**](https://github.com/Be-Secure/BeSman) or BeSecure Manager of BeSman for short is a command-line utility to provision customized environments for each TAVOSS tech stack known as BeSman environments.

 [**OAH-Bes-vm**]() for easy local deployment of Besman environmens.